qjerome/dyf/README.md

 ## Features

-- Support for all standard Rust format specifiers
+- Support for (almost) all standard Rust format specifiers
 - Dynamic formatting for custom types via the `DynDisplay` trait
 - Macro support for convenient usage
 - Support for various standard library types